 5. Ensure You Meet Luggage Guidelines

 On the topic of luggage, be sure to weigh yours before you head off to the airport.
-There’s nothing worse than having to pay a fee because your luggage is either too heavy or bigger than the allowed sizes.
+There’s nothing worse than having to pay a fee because your business backpack is either too heavy or bigger than the allowed sizes.
 Since weight and size limits vary depending on the airline, it’s best to check your carrier’s guidelines beforehand so that you can rearrange or unpack certain items at home versus having to worry about dealing with the situation in the middle of the airport.

 To weigh your luggage, you can either use a scale meant to weigh yourself or purchase a luggage scale.
 The key is to ensure you’re at least two pounds under the weight restriction.
 This way you leave enough wiggle room in the likely instance that your scale isn’t calibrated the same as those in the airport.